 1. Stop Falling Into Comparison Trap

 As human beings, we love to compare our worst to someone else’s best.
 And correct me if I am wrong but this kind of love is extremely toxic.
 We do it all the time even if it makes us feel worse and worse.
 We compare our failures with someone else’s wins.
 We compare our mistakes with someone else’s best life decisions.
 We compare our weaknesses with someone else’s strengths.
 We compare our sickness with someone else’s healthiness.
 We compare our bad hair day to someone else’s best hair day (I’m sorry.
-I couldn’t help myself) I used the last example to emphasise how unhealthy, toxic and ridiculous comparison can be.
+I couldn’t help myself) I used the last example to emphasize how unhealthy, toxic, and ridiculous comparison can be.
 But is comparing yourself to others always a bad thing?
 Well, it depends.

 Comparison is a natural psychological tendency, or more precisely a tool to acquire information that we can use to our advantage or quite the opposite.
 This is evident for example when you think about someone else’s achievements.
-Because you can use someone else as a representation of where you want to be in the future or interpret their success as a sing of your inferiority.
+Because you can use someone else as a representation of where you want to be in the future or interpret their success as a sign of your inferiority.
 The first approach is very positive because it helps you to gain a huge drive and inspiration to succeed, while the second one will only make you feel jealous of other people’s achievements.
 In other words, comparison can be healthy and serve you as a tool to achieve success or unhealthy and sabotage your progress.
 So be honest with yourself, listen to your gut and use the comparison tool to your advantage.

 2. Keep Your Expectations In Check

 Let’s talk about the biggest source of disappointments in pretty much every area of our lives: expectations.
 And don’t get me wrong.
 I do believe that clear and realistic expectations can inspire and motivate us to work hard towards our goals.
 The only problem is, the expectations we usually set for ourselves and others are extremely high, and thus it is impossible to meet them.
-But instead of keeping our expectations is check we let them control our lives.
+But instead of keeping our expectations in check, we let them control our lives.
 That’s why when things don’t turn out as we planned we suffer.
 But the truth is, it doesn’t always work out the way we want it and that’s completely fine.

 Sometimes we don’t know what’s best for us and what’s truly meant to be until it surprises us.
 And that’s the beauty of life.
 But if you cling to your high expectations you may miss a unique opportunity life gives you.
 High expectations block our progress, make us stuck, create suffering not because we failed but because things didn’t turn out 100% as we wanted.
 That’s insane.

 High expectations create an illusion of certainty, a deluded perception that we can control everything and everyone – which is not the case.
-There are plenty of things you cannot control in life but it doesn’t mean that you can succeed.
+There are plenty of things you cannot control in life but it doesn’t mean that you cannot succeed.
 You can succeed but you need to stay open to different opportunities and accept that sometimes plan B works much better than plan A. So instead of setting high expectations for yourself and others focus your energy on progress.
 Take action and get the results.